Search features

 ds Email Email More info More Info

 ...HIST 410.
 SEMINAR IN CLASSICAL & CHRISTIAN EDUCATION.
-An intensive exploration of how the Christian faith illuminates academic study.
-This course will examine how faith and learning interacted in the West historically as well as how to apply the Christian faith to the operation of educational instit...
+This course examines how faith and learning interacted in the West historically as well as how to apply the Christian faith to the operation of educational institutions in the future.
+Throughout the course, special emphasis will be placed on cont...

 FREN 320 A - MEDIEVAL AND EARLY MODERN FR LIT (2022-2023 Fall Semester)